 Cool Summer Activities in Palm Springs

 When temperatures soar in the desert our favorite place to take shelter from the swelter is under the misters on a luxe lounge chair in the Descanso courtyard, preferably sans swimsuit.
-But if you’re in the mood to explore the world beyond our gardens, here are some cool activities for hot summer days.
+But if you’re in the mood to explore the world beyond our gardens, here are some of our favorite top summer activities in Palm Springs for the hottest days

 Hitch a Ride on the Tram or to Idyllwild